blasyaselli/styleguide/README.md

 ### BEM & SASS - Modefiers and child elements

-One problem we run into with BEM is having to modify the child element of a modified parent block.
+One problem we run into with BEM is having to modify the child ELEMENT of a modified parent BLOCK.
 In this example we want to modify the link color inside form when it is active.
 There are several solutions:

 **Nesting by declaring classes (not ideal)**
 ```html